-Advanced materials with finely tuned electric and magnetic properties are the goal of all materials scientists.
-More energy efficient electronic devices, better performing hybrid electric vehicles, and smarter data storage devices, are among potential applications for the right material.
-The prime objective of this symposium is to explore the electrical and magnetic properties of recently developed novel advanced materials and to obtain an understanding of materials used in electrical, electronic, optoelectronic and magnetic applications.
-This symposium will provide an international forum for the presentation of technological advance and latest research in innovative processing and device applications of functional electric/magnetic materials.
+Advanced materials with finely tuned electric and magnetic properties represent a key pursuit for materials scientists.
+Their potential applications include more energy-efficient electronic devices, higher-performing hybrid electric vehicles, and more intelligent data storage systems.
+The primary objective of this symposium is to explore the electrical and magnetic properties of newly developed advanced materials and to deepen our understanding of their roles in electrical, electronic, optoelectronic, and magnetic applications.

-• Production of Electronic Materials: methods of crystal growth for bulk single crystals; zone melting-refining, leveling; synthesis of epitaxial films by VPE, PVD, MBE and MOCVD techniques – lithography; production of silicon starting materials.
+Applications of magnetic materials in electric motors, inductors, generators, electromagnetic wave absorbers, actuators, sensors, catalysts, and more. - Production of Electronic Materials: Crystal growth techniques for bulk single crystals; zone melting, refining, and leveling; epitaxial film synthesis by VPE, PVD, MBE, and MOCVD; lithography; production of silicon starting materials.

-• Energy Materials and Applications: Piezoelectric ceramics and polymers, Thermoelectric materials, 2D energy materials, Photovoltaic materials for energy harvesting applications (Piezoelectric/triboelectric/magneto-mechano-electric generators, Thermoelectric modules, Electrochemical devices, Photovoltaic power generators)
+- Energy Materials and Applications: Piezoelectric ceramics and polymers, thermoelectric materials, 2D energy materials, and photovoltaic materials for energy harvesting.

 Prof. Jaebeom Lee